Progreso Yucatan is a quintessential Mexican seaside town on the northern coast of the Yucatan. It is located just 43km away from Merida.

 If you are planning a visit to Progreso Yucatan, there are a couple of things to keep in mind first.
 First of all, the beaches are far more peaceful, and thus it is a much better experience to visit Yucatan Progreso on a weekday rather than a weekend.

-Second, you should try and schedule your visit so that you avoid the cruise ship crowds.
-During the high season, cruises do stop here and as they do, thousands of camera-wielding tourists disembark at once, causing your drinks to shake and rattle like when the T Rex approaches in Jurassic Park.
+Second, you should try and schedule your visit so that you avoid cruise ship crowds.
+During the high season (December – March), cruises do stop here and as they do, thousands of camera-wielding tourists disembark at once, causing your drinks to shake and rattle like when the T Rex approaches Jurassic Park.

 You can check the schedule for when cruise ships will be arriving in Progreso Yucatan here.
 Do yourself a favor and plan your trip around that if you can.